mminer/mminer.github.com/_posts/2017-11-12-redux-esque-store-in-swift.md

 }
 ```

 Lovely.
 RxSwift also provides a plethora of other operators useful for transforming the stream.
 We can map, filter, throttle, merge multiple observables together, all sorts of voodoo.
-This is where a store backed by observable streams as opposed to a framework like ReSwift becomes invaluable.
+This is where a store powered by observable streams as opposed to a framework like ReSwift is invaluable.

 ```swift
 store.observe(\.name)